seewoo5/seewoo5.github.io/seminar/2025spring-bruhat-tits/index.md

 ### Topics to be covered (i.e. another vague schedule)

-As we understand now (in theory) what are the buildings, we may study more applications of the theory of buildings.
+As we understand now (in theory) what are the buildings, we may study more applications of the theory of buildings or related topics.
 Here are the possible topics that I can think of; please(!) let me know if you want to give a talk on any of these, or have any other topics in your mind.

 - Moy-Prasad filtration